learn-co-curriculum/responsive-brochure-site-lab/README.md

 ### Completion and Moving On

-In this lab there's a file called "MY URL."
+In this lab there's a file called "my_url.txt".
 You must place your URL inside this file.
-Afterward run `learn` and `learn submit`.
+Afterwards, make sure the tests are passing, then push your code up and submit the project using CodeGrade.

 ## Conclusion